Why You Should Seal Your Concrete Joints

-The good news is preventing this issue is possible.
-APS offers a solution that allows homeowners to be proactive about preserving their concrete.
-It’s called NexusPro®, and it helps to seal the joints from water intrusion.
+The good news is that preventing this issue is possible.
+APS offers a concrete crack repair solution called NexusPro® that allows homeowners to be proactive about preserving their concrete and helps to seal the joints from water intrusion.

 - It’s made of a highly-flexible, silicone-based material.